 It could be argued that privatising your account would remove such obstacles, however, such a step is not quite as straightforward as it may appear.
 Having a private profile does not necessarily mean that your personal life and personal social media channels can be kept entirely separate from your professional domain.
 Someone you are connected to or one of your followers may not have the same privacy settings, thereby giving hiring managers and other interested parties access to the pictures and posts that you wanted to keep confidential.

 Whilst posting the wrong thing can be detrimental, equally, purging your account completely and leaving a blank canvas in its place can be just as damaging.
-If you own a business and you’re building your network, if you’re applying to jobs in a creative industry or if you’re building your Instagram to become an influencer, your personality will be your brand.
-People need to see personal traits that they can relate to and views and interests that they can align with to feel they know and understand you.
+If you own a business and are taking introductory steps into building your network or likewise if you are building your Instagram page to become a social media influencer, your personality will be your brand.
+People need to see personality traits that they can relate to and have an interest in your posts where they feel they know you.

-Your social profiles could be the make or break of your career so be proactive with your online identity.
-Every now and then, log out of your accounts and search your name on Google to see what others can see, if your business puts you in the limelight, set up Google Alerts and always be sure to put notifications on your Facebook and Instagram so you’ll be the first to know when you’ve been tagged in a post.
-This way, you can either accept or reject the tag depending on whether it aligns with your online brand.
+Occasionally logging out of your accounts and doing an online search of your name or business will enable you to essentially see what others would, always be sure to put notifications on your Facebook and Instagram so you are the first to know when you’ve been tagged in a post.
+This way, you can choose to accept or reject the tag depending on whether it aligns with your online brand.

-Benjamin Franklin once said “it takes many good deeds to build a good reputation and only one bad one to lose it”.
+Benjamin Franklin once said, “it takes many good deeds to build a good reputation and only one bad one to lose it”.
 In today’s digital age, this statement rings truer than ever before.
 Word spreads faster, screenshots take 0.5 seconds and content can go viral in a matter of minutes.
-Whether a celeb, business owner or social influencer, your focus should be on proactively protecting your reputation from the offset, rather than desperately trying to re-build and transform it on a world stage.
+Whether you are a celebrity, business owner, or simply looking to build a positive online presence, your focus should be on taking practical steps in protecting your reputation from the offset, rather than desperately trying to re-build and transform it into a world stage.